Komaggas

 Komaggas is a town in Namakwa District Municipality in the Northern Cape province of South Africa.

-Settlement 40 km south-west of Springbok and 45 km north of Soebatsfontein, on the Komaggas River, a tributary of the Buffels River.
+Settlement 40 km southwest of Springbok and 45 km north of Soebatsfontein, on the Komaggas River, a tributary of the Buffels River.
 Founded as a station of the London Missionary Society in 1829, it was taken over by the Rhenish Missionary Society in 1843 and by the Dutch Reformed Church in 1936.
-The name is variously explained as ‘abundance of maws of animals’ and ‘place of many wild olive-trees’; the latter explanation is probably correct.
+The name is variously explained as ‘abundance of maws of animals’ and ‘place of many wild olive trees’; the latter explanation is probably correct.